-East Anglia’s Children’s Hospices offer care and support for children and young people with life-threatening conditions and support families across Cambridgeshire, Essex, Norfolk and Suffolk.
+East Anglia’s Children’s Hospices (EACH) offer care and support for children and young people with life-threatening conditions and support families across Cambridgeshire, Essex, Norfolk and Suffolk.
 They offer families flexibility and control over where they receive their care and support - at home, in hospital or at one of three hospices at Milton (Cambridge), The Nook (Norfolk) and The Treehouse (Ipswich).

 More than 1080 children, young people and families relied on EACH in the last year.
 They delivered 7700 sessions of wellbeing activity and 55 families received end of life care in the last year.

 EACH has developed a loyal band of volunteer supporters and the dedicated fundraising team have worked hard to ensure that the Charity is well regarded by the local community.
 High profile Patrons such as HRH The Duchess of Cambridge and Ed Sheeran have also served to keep the spotlight on this local hospice charity.

 Due to the previous CEO’s retirement after 15 years in post, Lynn Walters and David Culley of Pure Executive were approached to support EACH to recruit their next CEO.

 Having previously recruited three Board members, and members of their teams, our close relationship, long-standing knowledge and understanding of the Management team dynamics, reassured them that they were in safe hands helping them to find their next CEO.